- 5000 slideleft

 Soma Houseboats online booking offer a luxurious holidaying experience in soma houseboat, variety of cruises along the backwaters of Kerala.
 These cruises take you to some of the most popular backwaters such as that at Kollam, Alappuzha (also known as the Venice of the East), Kumarakom, Alumkadavu, Kochi.

-Soma Houseboats is a successful venture of the Somatheeram Beach Resorts Group, Kovalam, Kerala, with Somatheeram Ayurveda Resort and Manaltheeram Ayurvedic Beach Village as its sister concerns.
+Soma Houseboats is a successful venture of the Somatheeram Ayurveda Group, Kovalam, Kerala, with Somatheeram Ayurveda Resort and Manaltheeram Ayurvedic Beach Village as its sister concerns.

 Valid from 1st October 2012 to 30th September 2014